Abdulrahman181/Used-Cars-EDA-and-business-questions/README.md

     - What is the relationship between distance traveled and price?
     - How do prices compare between fuel types?

-# 🤖Results and Visualizations
+# 💡Results and Visualizations
   - Example Visualization: The average price of vehicles by manufacturer showed that luxury brands generally have higher prices, while more common brands like Toyota and Ford are more affordable.
   - Finding: Vehicles in good condition have a higher average price, as expected, while "fair" condition cars are the most affordable.
   - All findings are documented .

-# 🧑‍🔧Future Work
+# 🔧Future Work
   - Enhance the dataset by adding external data sources, such as car valuation data.
   - Build predictive models to forecast car prices based on features like age, condition, and mileage.
   - Create an interactive dashboard using tools like Power BI or Tableau.